-- 8. Admission processes: Admission processes shall be done in accordance with admission rules as approved by OUT Senate.
+- 7. Admission processes: Admission processes shall be done in accordance with admission rules as approved by OUT Senate.
 The selected students shall be submitted to undergraduate admission board, undergraduate studies Committee and Senate for approval.
-The students approved by OUT senate shall be submitted to TCU and NACTE for verification. - 9.
-Announcement of selected students: Selected applicants shall be announced through OUT website, OUT regional centres and contacts of selected applicants submitted during application. - 10.
+The students approved by OUT senate shall be submitted to TCU and NACTVET for verification. - 8.
+Announcement of selected students: Selected applicants shall be announced through OUT website, OUT regional centres, contacts of selected applicants submitted during application newspaper and social media - 9.

 Reporting at the University: Selected students are required to report at any nearest OUT regional centre for registration within 30 days from the date of commencement of academic year.

-Any Failure to report to university within required period must be communicated in writing to DVC academic office via dugs@out.ac.tz. - 11.
-Registration: The Registration at the OUT will be considered only if the University receives convincing evidence that the admitted student will be adequately financed during his or her study at the University.
-Applicants from other countries who are in need of financial assistance to meet fees and other expenses are advised to apply for bursaries from their respective Governments, employers or other sponsoring agencies.
+10. Registration: The Registration at the OUT will be considered only if the University receives convincing evidence that the admitted student will be adequately financed during his or her study at the University.
+Applicants from other countries in need of financial assistance to meet fees and other expenses are advised to apply for bursaries from their respective Governments, employers or other sponsoring agencies.

-12. Registration procedures for newly selected students:
+Registration procedures for newly selected students: -

-- i) Student shall be required to pay Tshs 210,000/= for local student and its equivalence for international students prior course registration.
+- Student shall be required to pay Tshs 210,000 for local student and its equivalence for International students' prior course registration.
 The payment shall be made as per generated control number as prescribed in admission letter.
-The official receipt for any payment made must be obtained from any OUT nearest regional centre. - ii) Upon payment, student shall be issued with an account (user name and password) from Student Academic Records Information System (SARIS) for registration.
+The official receipt for any payment made must be obtained from any OUT nearest regional centre. - Upon payment, student shall be issued with an account (user name and password) from Student Academic Records Information System (SARIS) for registration.
 The OUT officials at all OUT regional centres will guide students on how to register online.
-The SARIS account is used also for examination registration, accessing online academic materials in the moodle platform, examination results and payment status. - iii) Student shall be required to register courses for the programme selected in the SARIS available at http://sis.out.ac.tz/index.php.
+The SARIS account is used also for examination registration, accessing online academic materials in the moodle platform, examination results and payment status. - iii) Students shall be required to register courses for the programme selected in the SARIS.
 Upon registration student must confirm and print invoice.
-Before registration of courses, students must make sure that have read the OUT prospectus available at www.out.ac.tz and all OUT regional centres. - iv) Students are required to pay various University fees within given period as prescribed in the invoice. - v) Upon payment of required fees, a newly admitted student shall be considered as officially registered student of the Open University of Tanzania.
+Before registration of courses, students must make sure have read the OUT prospectus available at www.out.ac.tz and all OUT regional centres. - iv) Students are required to pay various University fees within given period as prescribed in the invoice.

+v) Upon payment of required fees, a newly admitted student shall be considered as officially registered student of the Open University of Tanzania.

-13. Annual Registration
+11. Annual Registration